jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-10-mvc-mvp-mvvm.md

    . . .
 ```

-I experience using MVP in a project before, and that code looks like a Presenter to me.
+That looks like a Presenter class in a project I was involved in before.
 It seems like I can just rename the "Controller" class into "Presenter" to transform it from MVC into MVP!

 ```
    1: public class Presenter